Primitive stability and the Q-conditions for the rank two free group in hyperbolic d-space: The Q -conditions imply primitive stability

 In their proof, Lee and Xu used geometric arguments that can easily be generalized to upper dimensions (provided that the representations satisfy the half-length property), except for one lemma that makes use of trigonometric rules for right-angled hexagons, for which no equivalent is known in dimension higher than $4$ (in dimension $4$, Tan, Wong and Zhang found appropriate formulae, and in dimension $5$, work of Delgove and Retailleau suggests there may be similar formulae \cite{TanWongZhang2012,DelgoveRetailleau2014}).
 We will follow their proof and provide a geometric argument in order to complete it in upper dimensions.

-Every time a representation $\rho$ is mentioned in the following, it is assumed to be a representation $F_2\to\Isom(\H)$ that satisfies the half-length property and the $Q_\lambda$-conditions for a given $\lambda >0$.

-All figures and computations later assume unless stated otherwise that we are in the projective model of $\H$, where geodesic subspaces are projective subspaces.
-We will denote by $B^d\subset \R^d$ the open unit ball representing $\H$.
-We will often use the canonical Euclidean metric inherited from $\R^d$.
-Recall that in the projective model, a hyperplane $H$ has a unique \emph{polar} given by the projectivization of its orthogonal by the Minkowski form.
-This is a point lying in $\RP^d-B^d$, such that any geodesic line orthogonal to $H$ passes through this polar when continued outside of $B^d$.

-We will say that two quantities are \emph{close} when the level is high enough if we can control their difference using a function of $\lambda$ that goes to $0$ when $\lambda$ goes to infinity.
-The use of this notion of closeness explains why we need Definition \ref{def:BQcond}.
-The exact statement we will prove in this section is \begin{theorem} There exists a non-increasing function $\lambda_d: \R_{>0}\to\R_{>0}$ such that any representation $\rho:F_2\to\Isom(\H)$ satisfying the half-length property and the $Q_{\lambda_d\circ\PrimSys}$-conditions is primitive stable. \end{theorem}
+The exact statement we prove is \begin{theorem} There exists a function $\Lc_d:\HLP\to\R_{>0}$ depending only on $\PrimSys([\rho])$ and $E([\rho])$ that goes to $+\infty$ when $\PrimSys([\rho])\to 0$ such that any representation $\rho:F_2\to\Isom(\H)$ satisfying the half-length property and the $Q_{\Lc_d}$-conditions is primitive stable. \end{theorem}

-In fact, the proof would allow one to give an explicit formula for $\lambda_d$, although neither optimal nor enlightening.
+In fact, the proof would allow one to give an explicit formula for $\Lc_d$ in terms of $\PrimSys$ and $E$, although neither optimal nor enlightening.
 We do not write such a formula here for these reasons.